haomaaax/buildspace-nw-ideas/README.md

 1. Create content that keeps a record on N&W process.
    - Blog post may be boring, anime or short clips may work.
+   - Haven't do this in S2, only twitter posts.

 2. Keep posting progress on twitter.
-V
    - Build in public is important, every day would be cool, which I've never done before.
+   - Done this in S2.

 3. Make prompt chaining result with twitter thread sharing format.
    - make generated storyline can be shared to twitter with one click.
-   - Might be unnecessary.
+   - Make it 4 comic strip format

 4. Make extension is idea collector
    - store ideas with right click save
    - paste them on sparkler website to generate storyline and graphics
    - update: extension have some crashing issue that need to be fixed.
+Need a user scenario to solve problem.

 # Main ideas to build in 6 weeks

 1. Leverage GPT-3 power to generate great prompt chaining.
+   - Done in S2 ;)

 2. Create solana marketplace for selling works.
    - Want to save this one for next season (S3)

 # Feedbacks collected from twitter posts (create comic with AI)

 1. How to make characters consistent with prompt?
-(I think this prompt engineering, but what need to be shipped should stay simple)
+   - I think this prompt engineering, but what need to be shipped should stay simple.
-2. Start with comic cover (this is good)
+2. Start with comic cover
+   - Haven't don this and this is good idea to focus on one single thing.
-3. customize generated graphics (maybe frontend effort)
+3. customize generated graphics
+   - seems complicated in current stage, put in backlog.

 # Demo day plan